-French painter Fernand Léger trained as an architect before enrolling at the School of Decorative Arts, Paris in 1902.
-In his early works he experimented with cubism before moving on to a more figurative style.
-Léger served with the French Army during World War I and his sketches of artillery, soldiers and airplanes marked the beginning of his 'mechanical' period.
-During the 1930s his work became less abstract and he produced many monumental figurative compositions.
+French painter Fernand Léger trained as an architect before attending the School of Decorative Arts, Paris.
+In his early works he experimented with cubism.
+Léger served with the French Army during World War I and his sketches from this time marked the beginning of his 'mechanical' period.
+During the 1930s he produced many monumental figurative compositions.
 Léger received the Grand Prize at the Sao Paulo Biennial in 1955.
 The Musée Fernand Léger was opened in Biot, France in 1960.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.